spatialos/database-sync-worker/README.md

 1. Setup PostgreSQL locally, and in the cloud.
 2. Add the DBSync and its schema to your project.
 3. Configure SpatialOS to start a single DBSync.
-4. [Future work](#Auto-mapping-DatabaseSyncItems-to-and-SpatialOS-components) *Write schema components that you wish to be mirrored in and out of the database.*
-5. Send DBSync commands from your workers to read and write to the hierarchy data.
+4. Send DBSync commands from your workers to read and write to the hierarchy data.
-6. Receive updates in your workers and clients that reflect the state of the hierarchy data in the database.
+5. Receive updates in your workers and clients that reflect the state of the hierarchy data in the database.

+## Structure

+* `Bootstrap/` - A utility that sets up database tables that DBSync can use.
+* `CSharpCodeGenerator` - Generates C# code from your project's schema.
+* `GeneratedCode` - The output of `CSharpCodeGenerator`.
+* `Improbable` - The source for supporting libraries meant to be used by your worker.
+Once APIs have finalized, these will also be available on [nuget.org]
+* `schema` - A placeholder, empty schema, so the project builds out of the box.
+* `scripts` - Scripts that automate common and repetitive tasks.
+* `Workers/DatabaseSyncWorker` - The source for DBSync.

 ## Setup

-This project is based on the .NET Core C# worker [project].

 ### Locally